 I looked for answers in books.
 I scoured the Internet.
 I talked with friends and doctors.
 There was no truth to be found.
 Take this pill: the best any medical professional could offer me.
 It took over a decade of meditation, personal growth, epiphanies, and a talented Peruvian Medicine-Man to expunge the darkness.

 As years went by, the flame of spirit began to rekindle within my heart.
 Slowly, I stopped chasing things external to me and started looking within myself.
 My depressed musings began to ring true; I realized I had succeeded in separating my soul from my body.
 My soul had become lost, but not because it had spent too long in the Astral Plane or that it became a feast for an opportunistic Astral Vampire.

 Instead of exploring the magical realms of faith and silly belief that live inside each of us, I became an empty, material vessel.
 I lost touch with myself.
 I stopped imagining.
 I abandoned introspection and I lusted after things and people, trying to fill a hole I had created in their pursuit.
 It was my physical being that decided it wanted no part of being whole, casting my soul adrift.

 My spirit did not hold a grudge.
-To rescue my ethereal other-half from the solitary abyss, I only needed to open my heart, extend an invitation and welcome him back.
-And, of course, promise to let him out to venture from time to time.
+To rescue my ethereal other-half from the solitary abyss, I only needed to open my heart, extend an invitation and welcome it back.
+And, of course, promise to let it out to venture from time to time.
 Now, darkness is unfamiliar to me; my imagination glows anew.
-My body and soul are together; I feel complete.
+My body and soul are together and I feel complete.